 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of ten percent (10%) or more of our common stock (collectively, "Reporting Persons") to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and any other equity securities.
-Based on a review of the copies of the reports furnished to us, the Reporting Persons complied with all applicable Section 16(a) filing requirements except for (i) one late Form 4 filing for each of Drs.
-Hsiao, Lerner and Uppaluri, Mr. Rubin and The Frost Group, LLC; (ii) five late Form 4 filings for Mr. Paganelli, and (iii) three late Form 4 filings for Dr. Frost.
+Based on a review of the copies of the reports furnished to us, the Reporting Persons complied with all applicable Section 16(a) filing requirements except for (i) one late Form 4 filing for Mr. Reich; and (ii) one late Form 3 filing and one late Form 4 filing for Dr. Shams.